glic3rinu/django-orchestra/ROADMAP.md

 1. [ ] Integration with third-party service providers, e.g. Gandi
 1. [ ] Support for additional services like VPS
 2. [ ] Issue tracking system
+3. [ ] Translation to Spanish and Catalan